-Area of need Condition
+AREA OF NEED CONDITION

 Communication and interaction Autism spectrum disorder (ASD)

 Speech and language difficulties

 Cognition and learning Specific learning difficulties, including processing needs such as dyslexia, dyspraxia, dyscalculia

 Social, emotional and mental health Attention deficit hyperactive disorder (ADHD)

 Attention deficit disorder (ADD)

 Sensory and/or physical Hearing impairments

 Visual impairment

 Multi-sensory impairment

 Physical impairment

 2. Which staff will support my child, and what training have they had?

-Our special educational needs co-ordinator, or SENCo
+Our special educational needs co-ordinator, or SENDCo

-Our SENCo is Liz Mathers
+Our SENDCo is Liz Mathers

-She has 9 years' experience in this role and has worked as a primary school teacher and in leadership roles since qualifying as a teacher in 2000.
+They have 10 years' experience in this role and have worked as a primary school teacher and in leadership roles since qualifying as a teacher in 2000.

-She achieved the National Award in Special Education Co-ordination in January 2018.
-She also has a PGCE in Mental Health.
+They achieved the National Award in Special Education Co-ordination in January 2018.
+They also have a PGCE in Mental Health.

-She is allocated 4 days a week to manage SEN provision.
+They are allocated 4 days a week to manage SEND provision.